LoyolaChicagoBooks/unoapi/_sources/00-preliminaries/preliminaries.rst.txt

 Figshare [if you cannot access the IEEE/ACM version for *any* reason] https://doi.org/10.6084/m9.figshare.21200464.

+If you find our work useful, please consider citing the above paper.
-If you find our work useful, we hope you will cite the above paper.
+If you don't find our work useful, please consider citing the above paper.
-Please do not hesitate to contact us with any questions.
+Please do not hesitate to contact us with any questions, regardless of whether you find us useful or not.

 Motivation for Our Work
 -------------------------